-Determines if users can click the Create An Account button on the portal sign-up page to create a built-in portal account.
-If you're using enterprise accounts or you want to create all accounts manually, disable this option.
+Determines whether users can click the Create An Account button on the portal sign-up page to create a built-in portal account.
+If you're using organization-specific accounts or you want to create all accounts manually, disable this option.

-Determines if anonymous access is allowed.
+Determines whether anonymous access is allowed.
 To prevent any user from accessing content without first providing credentials to the portal, it's recommended that you configure your portal to disable anonymous access.

-The portalScan.py script is located in the <Portal for ArcGIS installation location>/tools/security directory.
-Run the script from the command line or shell.
+The portalScan.py script is in the <Portal for ArcGIS installation location>/tools/security directory.
+Run the script from the shell using the portalScan Bash script, which is in the same directory.
 You have the option to specify one or more parameters when running the script.

-The fully-qualified domain name of the machine where Portal is installed (i.e.: gisportal.domain.com).
-The default is the hostname of the machine where the script is run.
+The fully qualified domain name of the machine where Portal is installed (in other words, gisportal.domain.com).
+The default is the host name of the machine where the script is run.

 The username of an administrator account.

 The password of an administrator account.